Knowing when Messiah returns…. Part 2

 These Feasts all describe events that occurred in the Torah as well as the first coming of Yeshua the Messiah.
 His second coming will be represented by the remaining Feasts.
 The Feast of Trumpets marked the beginning of ten days of consecration and repentance before God.
 It is also called Rosh Hashanah, which means “Head of the Year,” because it marks the beginning of the Hebrew civil calendar.
 Even the Jewish Rabbis believe the resurrection of the dead will happen this day as it is interpreted literally as “The day of the Awakening Shout”.

 This is the only feast that cannot be calculated by numerical value.
 It is from the New Moon to the first visible sliver of the moon.
 This means the actual feast is a two day feast to verify the sliver of the moon and this coincides with the scripture.
 “No man knoweth the day or the hour”.

-The Feast of Tabernacles, also known as the Feast of Booths and Sukkot, is the seventh and last feast that the Lord commanded Israel to observe and one of the three feasts that Jews were to observe each year by going to “appear before the Lord your God in the place which He shall choose” (Deuteronomy 16:16).
+The Feast of Tabernacles, also known as the Feast of Booths and in Hebrew as Sukkot, is the seventh and last feast that the Lord commanded Israel to observe and one of the three feasts that Hebrews were to observe each year by going to “appear before the Lord your God in the place which He shall choose” (Deuteronomy 16:16).
 The importance of the Feast of Tabernacles can be seen in how many places it is mentioned in Scripture.